West Marine Bankruptcy: $549.2M in Debt, Dual-Track Plan Targets July Confirmation

 | 10 | Interests in West Marine | — | — | Yes | Deemed Reject |

 Term Loan equitization (Class 5).
-Under a Recapitalization, Term Loan holders receive their pro rata share of 100% of the New Equity Interests in Reorganized West Marine, subject to dilution by the Management Incentive Plan.
-Under a Sale, holders receive pro rata distributions from Term Priority Distributable Value (after senior payment of ABL and FILO claims), capped at 100% of the allowed claim amount.
-The $251.2 million Term Loan stack is the single largest impaired claim pool and the entirety of the post-emergence equity sits with these holders if the Recapitalization track closes.
+Under the Recapitalization, Term Loan holders receive their pro rata share of 100% of the New Equity Interests in Reorganized West Marine, subject to dilution by the Management Incentive Plan.
+The $251.2 million Term Loan stack is the single largest impaired claim pool and the entirety of the post-emergence equity now sits with these holders since the sale toggle resolved against a competing transaction.

 ABL and FILO (Classes 3 and 4).
-Under a Recapitalization, the $118.9 million ABL claims and $59.2 million FILO claims are either paid in full in cash or converted dollar-for-dollar into Exit ABL Facility and Exit Term Loan Facility loans.
-Under a Sale, both classes are paid from collateral-priority distributable value, capped at 100%.
+Under the Recapitalization, the $118.9 million ABL claims and $59.2 million FILO claims are either paid in full in cash or converted dollar-for-dollar into Exit ABL Facility and Exit Term Loan Facility loans.

 | Date | Event |